-I parked at the rear of the Oakland Cemetery near a simple sign announcing that the “Pioneer Cemetery/Potter’s Field” was an eighth of a mile up the hill along an old road that cut through the forest.
-A couple steps into the woods sent a doe and her little one running across the road and through the woods and in the distance we could hear turkeys gobbling, making the short walk more enjoyable.
+I parked at the rear of the Oakland Cemetery near a simple sign announcing that the “Pioneer Cemetery / Potter’s Field” was an eighth of a mile up the hill along an old road that cut through the forest.
+A couple steps into the woods sent a doe and her little one running across the road and through the woods; in the distance we could hear turkeys gobbling, making the short walk more enjoyable.

-Our walk ended at the twin row of old stones resting just off the roadway among a sea of ferns just off the right side of the old roadway.
-The Pioneer Cemetery was moved here after the founding of Oakland Cemetery in 1863, being moved from its location in Warren in the section of land located between Fourth and Fifth Avenues and from East to Water Streets.
+Our walk ended at the twin row of old stones resting among a sea of ferns just off the right side of the old roadway.
+The Pioneer Cemetery was moved here after the founding of Oakland Cemetery in 1863.
+Those resting here had been removed from the plot of land bordered by present-day Fourth and Fifth Avenues and East and Water Streets.

-While the names of the Pioneer Cemetery and the Potter’s Field are two names this piece of sacred ground is known in modern times, but the historical name of the cemetery is the Old Fifth Street Cemetery.
-While this is the historical name, the cemetery is also referred to as the Old East Street Cemetery in some sources, due to its location along East Street.
+While the names of the Pioneer Cemetery and Potter’s Field are the names this piece of sacred ground is known in modern times, the historical name is the Fifth Street Cemetery.
+The cemetery is also referred in some sources as the East Street Cemetery, due to its location along East Street.

 This was not the first cemetery to serve the residents of Warren.
 Originally those living in town were buried on a piece of ground now known as the Wetmore Cemetery in North Warren.
 In the spring of 1823 the decision was made to purchase two plots of land along the banks of the Conewango Creek and have them laid out as a resting place for Warren’s residents.
 No sooner was the land purchased than the first burial occurred.
 That first was Mrs. Patience Gilson on April 4, 1823.
 Mrs. Gilson was the widow of John Gilson, the first settler in what is now Warren.
-John had passed away in 1811 and lies in an unmarked grave in the Wetmore Cemetery, along Route 62 in North Warren.
+John had passed away in 1811 and lies in an unmarked grave in the Wetmore Cemetery.

-The stones from the Fifth Street Cemetery were moved with the bodies to the wooded hill above Oakland Cemetery and reading the stones, the cemetery was active from 1823 to 1854.
+Reading the stones standing on the wooded hill above Oakland Cemetery, the cemetery was active from 1823 to 1854.
 There were forty-nine burials listed in the old cemetery, but only thirty-one of the graves were marked with stones.
 The eighteen unmarked graves were either unidentified people, paupers who could not afford a stone, or burials whose stones had disappeared over the years.
 When the old cemetery was moved to Oakland Cemetery, it was believed all of those buried there were moved, but there are stories to this day about human remains still being found in the yards of the houses built on the former cemetery grounds.

 Caleb Wallace would become the third body buried in the old cemetery and his murder was one of the most talked about events in the early years of Warren County.
 The trial of Jacob Hook, the man who killed Caleb Wallace, would not only capture the attention of the region, but would have an outcome that divided the community.

-Jacob Hook first arrived in Warren County in 1812 and started lumbering in the region.
-With his brother, Orin (also spelled Orren), he set up a number of lumber mills between four and five miles up the Allegheny River from the town of Warren.
+Jacob Hook first arrived in Warren County in 1812 and started lumbering in the region with his brother, Orin (also spelled Orren).
+They set up a number of lumber mills roughly four to five miles up the Allegheny River from Warren.
 Jacob was a bachelor described as having a strong will, lots of energy, very opinionated, and uncultured, which would be the cause of many of his problems.

 In the spring of 1824, a suit was brought against Jacob Hook by a hired hand who was in a quarrel with Jacob over unpaid wages.
-Hook was accused of lying about the unpaid wages and a warrant was issued for his arrest for the perjury.
+Hook was accused of lying about the unpaid wages and a warrant was issued for the arrest of Hook for the perjury.

-On the morning of March 25, 1824, Deputy Asa Scott (who was acting as sheriff due to Sheriff Littlefield being sick at the time) approached Hook’s cabin and asked him to return to Warren with him.
+On the morning of March 25, 1824, Deputy Asa Scott, who was acting as sheriff due to Sheriff Littlefield being sick at the time, approached Hook’s cabin and asked him to return to Warren with him.
 Hook was irate with the request.
-He was not upset with the warrant, but because he had been in Warren every day the week before for business and nothing had been done about the warrant while he was in town.
-Instead they were bothering him on the one day he didn’t want to go to town and that he would be in town Monday to answer the charges.
+He was not upset with the warrant, but was upset because he had been in Warren every day the week before for business and nothing had been done about the warrant while he was in town.
+Hook told Scott he was bothering him on the one day he didn’t want to go to town and would be in Warren the following Monday to answer the charges.